AkshayShineKrishna/Netflix_App_UI_Clone/README.md

 By exploring the Netflix UI Clone repository, developers can gain insights into the integration of external APIs, UI design patterns, state management, and more, all within the context of a real-world application.
 It provides a hands-on opportunity to learn and practice Flutter development while building a high-fidelity clone of the Netflix interface.

-Please note that this repository is intended for educational and personal use, and it is not affiliated with or endorsed by Netflix or TMDB."
+Please note that this repository is intended for educational and personal use, and it is not affiliated with or endorsed by Netflix or TMDB.

 ## Getting Started